§ 02 / Brand

 Duro builds tyres.
 That's the brief.
 Aggressive knob patterns up front, compounds that hold their shape past the first few heat cycles, carcasses that take a beating from rocks and roots without folding.
 Bite in the soft stuff, predictable hold on hard-pack, no drama in between.
 For the rider who wants rubber that works, lasts, and doesn't cost a week's wages to replace.
 Filter by size and profile to match your wheel.

-3 parts · updated daily
+1 part · updated daily

 DURO — frequently asked questions